m-rinaldi/random_variable/README.md

 To date, the supported random distributions are:
 - Bernoulli
+- Beta
+- Binomial
+- Continuous Uniform
+- Discrete Uniform
+- Exponential
+- F
 - Normal
 - Poisson
-- Exponential
 - Rayleigh

 and more distributions are on the way.

-A Tutorial is available at www.mrinaldi.net/random_variable
+a tutorial is available at www.mrinaldi.net/random_variable